Manbeejay/manbeejay.github.io/README.md

 - 🔭 Currently working on **[Your Current Project Name]** — [one sentence on what it does]
 - 🛠️ I specialise in **[e.g. Civil/Environmental/Biosystems Engineering, Software Systems, Embedded Systems]**
-- 🌍 Open to collaborations on projects that matter in Africa
+- 🌍 Open to collaborations on projects that matter in Africa and beyond
 - 📬 Reach me at **manbeejay@gmail.com** or on LinkedIn

 ---